dgoldstein1/git-debugging-workshop/README.md

 #### Merge

 According to `git --help`, the `git merge` "Join[s] two or more development histories together."
-In terms of our scenario, merging master into our branch would make a new commit with all the changes necessary to incorporate changes from master so that merging into master will be clean:
+In terms of our scenario, merging master into our branch would make a new commit with all the changes necessary to incorporate changes from master:

 ![stale-branch-git-tree](images/stale-branch-mergin.png)

 Let's try this locally.
 Let's first look at our git tree.
 Open up the tree for master and algorithm refactor in two separate terminals so you can compare them side by side (`git log master` and `git log algorithm-refactor`).
 As you can see, `algorithm-refactor` has fewer commits and the two branches have diverged.
 This means that at some point there was a common commit between these branches, but since then both branches have gone in different directions.
-The most recent commit both branches share is `commit 1` *To check youngest ancestor you can also run `git merge-base algorithm-refactor master` which returns the commit hash*.
+The most recent commit both branches share is `commit 1` (*To check youngest ancestor you can also run `git merge-base algorithm-refactor master` which returns the commit hash*).

 Let's try and merge, with the expectation that we will have conflicts since these branches have diverged.